stan-dev/design-docs/designs/0036-stan-release-cycle.md

 ### One week before release date (start of feature freeze)

 - Release candidates are published for each of the four packages.
-- A forumn announcement calling for testing of the release candidates is made.
+- A forum announcement calling for testing of the release candidates is made.

 After the release candidates are published, there is a fork in the process depending on whether any critical issues are found during testing.